isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 "I have the same disease as Toshio.
 I am a teacher, but I came to Kagoshima on a one-year sick leave.
 I had some problems with the treatment in Okinawa..." he said.

 My father did not ask about Mr. Yamada himself.
-He did not ask any questions about Mr. Yamada himself.
-I listened to their conversation and felt that he was thinking of Mr. Yamada as much as he could.
+I listened to their conversation and felt my father's best considerration for Mr. Yamada.

 The Nankai Yusen (ocean liner) sailed from Kagoshima Harbor to Tarumizu Harbor, crossing Kinko Bay.